Occurrence of Type-1C Fimbriae on Escherichia coli Strains Isolated from Human Extraintestinal Infections

 Abstract

-Two monoclonal antibodies specific for type-1C fimbriae of Escherichia coli were produced.
-In enzyme-linked immunosorbent assay and immunoblotting the antibodies, which were of the IgG1 isotype, reacted with type-1C, but not with P or type-1 fimbriae of E. coli strain KS71.
-Immunoblotting and immunoprecipitation of crude fimbrial extracts from 25 strains invariably gave an apparent molecular weight of 17 000 for the type-1C fimbrillin.
-A total of 313 E. coli strains, isolated from patients with extraintestinal infection or from faeces of healthy children, were screened for the presence of type-1C fimbriae using both the monoclonal and polyclonal antibodies.
+Two monoclonal antibodies specific for type-1C fimbriae of E. coli were produced.
+In enzyme-linked immunosorbent assay (ELISA) and immunoblotting the antibodies, which were of the IgG1 isotype, reacted with type-1C, but not with P or type-1 fimbriae of E. coli strain KS71.
+Immunoblotting and immunoprecipitation of crude fimbrial extracts from 25 strains invariably gave an apparent MW of 17,000 for the type-1C fimbrillin.
+A total of 313 E. coli strains, isolated from patients with extraintestinal infection or from feces of healthy children, were screened for the presence of type-1C fimbriae using both the monoclonal and polyclonal antibodies.
 Of these, 45 (14%) strains had type-1C fimbriae, with the highest frequency (27%) on strains isolated from patients with pyelonephritis.
-No faecal strain had type-1C fimbriae, and the frequency on the other diagnostic groups ranged from 11 to 15%.
+No fecal strain had type-1C fimbriae, and the frequency on the other diagnostic groups ranged from 11-15%.
 Thus, no direct correlation between type-1C fimbriae and bacterial virulence in human extraintestinal infections was found.
 Type-1C fimbriae were detected on only a few E. coli serotypes, notably on all O6:K2:H1 and O22:K13:H1 strains tested.